troperville

 Music

 • The Phantom of the Opera: A red rose shows up in the logo of this show, probably representing Christine; the other graphic part of the logo is a mask, representing the Phantom.
-In the 2004 movie adaptation of the show, the Phantom regularly gives Christine a single red rose with a black ribbon around it.

-• The lovelorn Stage Magician hero of Cirque Du Soleil's Zarkana has images of roses decorating his cape and top hat.
+• The lovelorn Stage Magician hero of Cirque du Soleil's Zarkana has images of roses decorating his cape and top hat.
 At the end of the show, when he's reunited with his lost love, this becomes Something about a Rose instead.

 • Shakespeare milks this one for all it's worth in the Henry VI plays — which are largely responsible for the York/Lancaster conflict in the fifteenth century being known as the Wars of the Roses.
 One of the most famous scenes in these otherwise little-known plays depicts noblemen on both sides of the quarrel picking roses in the Temple Garden to signify their allegiance (an event which was completely Shakespeare's invention).
 Perhaps most indicative of the tragic symbolism, though, is the title character's lament for his nation, symbolized by a pair of anonymous soldiers in Part III: